jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (l) section 229(1) (obstructing fishery officers):
   (m) section 230(1) (neglecting or refusing to supply particulars or improperly disclosing information):
   (n) section 232(1) and (2) (buying, selling, or possessing fish contrary to this Act):
+  (na) section 235A(2) (New Zealand fishing vessel assisting or transhipping with IUU-listed vessel):
+  (nb) section 235A(3) (New Zealand national assisting, transhipping with, being crew of, etc, IUU-listed vessel):
   (o) section 271(2) (failure to keep or provide records or returns):
   (p) section 296ZC(3)﻿(a) (failure by an approved service delivery organisation to supply information to the Minister):
   (q) section 296ZD(2) (failure by an approved service delivery organisation to have information audited).